MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: HOW MAGES WORKS IN 5 STEPS

 \section{HOW MAGES WORKS IN 5 STEPS}

 In this section we present the five main steps, a developer should follow, to create a VR training simulation:

-\begin{enumerate} \item \textbf{Design training storyboard:} Utilizing our visual scripting editor, developers create the steps of each scenario. \item \textbf{Create virtual assets:} Gather all the medical 3D content (tools, human anatomy etc.). \item \textbf{Author training Actions:} Generate the Action scripts using our action prototype design patterns.
-Developers create programmable actions along with analytics and network behavior using the embedded authoring tools. \item \textbf{Build the medical VR training simulation:} Build and deploy the executable application to a wide range of supported headsets/platforms, operating systems and computing devices. \item \textbf{License the simulation:} Optionally connect a MAGES SDK provided cloud management license and analytics server to the training simulation. \end{enumerate}
+\begin{enumerate} \item \textbf{Design training storyboard:} Utilizing our visual scripting editor, developers create the steps of each scenario. \item \textbf{Create virtual assets:} Gather all the medical 3D content (tools, human anatomy, etc.). \item \textbf{Author training Actions:} Generate the Action scripts using our Action prototype design patterns.
+Developers create programmable Actions along with analytics and network behavior using the embedded authoring tools. \item \textbf{Build the medical VR training simulation:} Build and deploy the executable application to a wide range of supported headsets/platforms, operating systems and portable/desktop devices. \item \textbf{License the simulation:} Optionally, connect the the training simulation to an analytics server, using a MAGES SDK cloud management license. \end{enumerate}

+Code reusability and prototyping are two major principles in software architecture.
+The structure of software systems and the communication between its modules is described through software design patterns.
+Software design patterns are reusable solutions for common programming problems that often occur during software development \cite{PATTERNS}. \gr{In \cite{CGI2}, the creation of prototyped behaviours in VR with a system to manage and visualize interactive actions was simplified.
+The system is able to analyse user behaviors in VR to export highly accurate maps of user engagement that can be used later for in-VR action understanding.}